redabacha/magnolia-react-editor/readme.md

 ```

 ## Step 2
-Lets create a light-module.
+Let create a light-module.
 We won't discuss how to create light-module here, please refer to https://documentation.magnolia-cms.com/display/DOCS61/Light+modules for more information.
 You can find a sample light module in light-modules folder in this project.

 ## Step 3
 Configure javascript-models app and roles.
 These configurations you can import them from content-import folder.